Skip to main content

 If routing details appear in the recipient instructions, store those values exactly as provided.
 Route them for second review instead of filling gaps from memory.

 Do not rely on operator memory.
-These excerpts do not provide an external ownership standard, so define an internal split and make it auditable.
+Define an internal split and make it auditable.

 That keeps review and repair grounded in one record instead of scattered messages.
 If you want a deeper dive, read A Guide to the 'For Further Credit' (FFC) Instruction in Wire Transfers.